Park City Utah, USA Travel Guide

 Guardsman Pass offers panoramic views of the Wasatch Range and valleys (seasonal road closures in winter).

-Both Park City Mountain and Deer Valley exhibit scenic gondola or chairlift rides in summer for elevated views.
+Both Park City Alpine and Deer Valley exhibit scenic gondola or chairlift rides in summer for elevated views.

-This forest surrounds Park City, holding vast opportunities for hiking, camping, fishing, and wildlife viewing.
+This forest surrounds Park City, holding vast opportunities for hiking, camping, fishing, plus seeing wildlife.

 Located just outside Park City, centered around Jordanelle Reservoir.
 It boasts boating, fishing, paddleboarding, swimming, and sleeping outdoors.

-Over 400 miles of multi-use trails exist for hiking and mountain biking, ranging from easy paths to challenging singletrack.
+Over 400 vast stretches of multi-use trails exist for hiking and mountain biking, ranging from easy paths to challenging singletrack.

 Mountain weather changes quickly.
 Dress in layers.